faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/retentive_socialization/retentive_socialization_and_indoctrination_in_the_LDS_church.md

 Other examples of the pressure that some feel may be found in the video [Families, Eternity, & Collateral Damage](https://www.youtube.com/watch?v=opGwPHWvp5I) (LDS examples begin at 2:53).

+### 14. No viable alternative after joining

+Leaders repeatedly emphasize that there is no viable alternative to life within the LDS Church:

+Elder Jeffery R. Holland [taught](https://www.lds.org/general-conference/2004/04/abide-in-me?lang=eng):

+> We board the Good Ship Zion and sail with her wherever she goes until she comes into that millennial port.
+We stay in the boat, through squalls and stills, through storms and sunburn, because that is the only way to the promised land.
+(Also captured [in this meme](https://i.redd.it/clkz8lb9uukz.jpg))

+And Elder M Russell Ballard recently [taught](https://www.lds.org/general-conference/2016/10/to-whom-shall-we-go?lang=eng):

+> If you choose to become inactive or to leave the restored Church of Jesus Christ of Latter-day Saints, where will you go?
+What will you do?
+The decision to 'walk no more' with Church members and the Lord’s chosen leaders will have a long-term impact that cannot always be seen right now.

-### 18. Strongly discourages and stigmatizes dissent
+#### Strongly discourages and stigmatizes dissent

 1. Those who disagree with orthodox doctrine [are considered either ignorant or proud](https://www.lds.org/manual/teaching-seminary-preservice-readings-religion-370-471-and-475/false-teachings?lang=eng).
 1. When the prophet speaks, the debate is over: "Now, as he speaks to us … it is as if the Lord Jesus Christ himself were addressing us … Personal opinions vary.
 Eternal principles never do.
 When the prophet speaks … the debate is over." ([Aaronic Priesthood Manual 1](https://www.lds.org/bc/content/shared/content/english/pdf/language-materials/34820_eng.pdf?lang=eng))
 1. Those who "sin against the Holy Ghost" may be [wiped from existence](https://www.fairmormon.org/answers/Plan_of_salvation/Sons_of_Perdition/Eventual_fate) as a Son of Perdition.
 This is typically downplayed, but the possibility may act to discourage those who have had the strongest spiritual confirmations from considering alternative models of LDS truth-claims.
 1. As [taught in recent manuals and official Church material](https://docs.google.com/viewer?url=https://github.com/faenrandir/a_careful_examination/raw/ff97a00079dc519d16807bcaef105a2a03102334/documents/about_apostates/how_those_who_leave_are_viewed.pdf), those who leave the LDS Church become servants of Satan, become darkened and will be burned, will feel guilt and bitterness, left because they transgressed, will experience darkness and unhappiness, become darkened in their minds, are deceived because of their pride, and are deceived by the false teachings of the world.

-1. Members are taught to "shun" and "flee" from those who openly disagree with accepted Church doctrine (see [The Shunning Key](https://mormonbandwagon.com/bwv549/the-shunning-key/))
+1. Members are taught to "shun" and "flee" from those who openly disagree with accepted Church doctrine (see [The Shunning Key](https://mormonbandwagon.com/bwv549/the-shunning-key/)).
+Not only does this counsel help members to avoid ideas or data that might contradict the LDS worldview (listed earlier), it also serves to stigmatize dissenters.

-### 19. Tragic, disastrous consequences for not following
+#### Tragic, disastrous consequences for not following

 Although the consequences are [often unnamed](https://youtu.be/mmErOV9oQZ8?t=222), the implication is that not following the LDS program results in consequences that are always tragic.
 For instance, M. Russell Ballard [taught](https://www.lds.org/general-conference/2014/10/stay-in-the-boat-and-hold-on?lang=eng):